How to enter the Koestler Awards

 What is the Themed Category?

 Each year we invite our entrants to have a go at producing a poem, drawing, painting, song or any other Koestler artform inspired by our Themed Category.
-You can find out more about this year’s Themed Category in our guidance notes.
+Details about the Themed Category can be found in our guidance notes.

 How do I enter?

 Entrants can submit up to 5 entries into the Koestler Awards.